-For simplicity, we will consider excitations that carry charge of $U(1)$ symmetry inside the horizon of a thermofield double state, and the extension to the one-side black hole case or to other global symmetry groups is straightforward.
-Let's consider a candidate of $K$ charged states $\{|q_1\>,\, \dots\,, \, |q_K\>\}$, created by acting with the operators $\mathcal O_{q_j}$ that carry $U(1)$ charge $q_j$ on the thermofield double state at the middle of the Euclidean evolution.
-We would like show that any other interior state $|\psi\> = \cO_\psi |HH\>$ (see equation \eqref{eq:state-prep}), for some arbitrary operator $ \cO_\psi$, can be reconstructed as a linear superposition of the states $|q_i\>$ for $K> e^{2S_\text{BH}}$.
-This amounts to showing that $|\psi\>$ can be written as,\footnote{The computation could in principle be generalized to start with different orthogonal states in the QFT, not necessarily with different charges.
+For simplicity, we will consider excitations that carry $U(1)$ charges inside the horizon of a thermofield double state.
+The generalization to the one-sided black hole case\footnote{Such as the black holes that can end on the End-of-World branes.} or to other global symmetries is straightforward. let us consider a candidate of $K$ charged states $\{|q_1\>,\, \dots\,, \, |q_K\>\}$, created by acting with the operators $\mathcal O_{q_j}$ that carry $U(1)$ charge $q_j$ on the thermofield double state at the middle of the Euclidean evolution.
+We would like to show that any other interior state $|\psi\> = \cO_\psi |HH\>$ (see equation \eqref{eq:state-prep}), for some arbitrary operator $ \cO_\psi$, can be reconstructed as a linear superposition of the states $|q_i\>$ for $K> e^{2S_\text{BH}}$.
+This amounts to showing that $|\psi\>$ can be written as,\footnote{The computation could in principle be generalized to different kinds of orthogonal states in the QFT, not necessarily with different charges.
 However, when starting with the charged states $|q_i\>$, we do not need to use any dynamical data about higher-point functions in the theory beyond the geodesic approximation.
-We hope to revisit this calculation in more general QFTs in future work. } \be |\psi\> = \sum_{i=1}^K f^i |q_i\>. \ee for some complex coefficients $f^i$.
-To simplify our equations a bit in later discussions, we shall use short-hand notation $|q_f\> \equiv \sum_{i=1}^K f^i |q_i\>$ to represent the state with arbitrary $f^i$.
+We hope to revisit this calculation in more general QFTs in future work. } \be |\psi\> = \sum_{i=1}^K f^i |q_i\>, \ee for some complex coefficients $f^i$.
+To simplify our equations a bit in later discussions, we shall use the short-hand notation $|q_f\> \equiv \sum_{i=1}^K f^i |q_i\>$ to represent the state with arbitrary $f^i$.

 Our goal is then to maximize the overlap between $|q\>$ and $|q_f\>$: \be :\max_{f^i} \frac{\<q_f|\psi\>}{\sqrt{\<\psi|\psi\> \< q_f|q_f\>}}: \,\,\,=\,\,\, :\sum_{i=1}^K (f^{i})^* \frac{\<q_i|\psi\>}{\sqrt{\<\psi|\psi\> \< q_f|q_f\>}}:\,, \ee where we use the notation $\,\,:\dots:\,\,$ to signal at which point we are taking the ensemble average if preparing the gravitational state in a system which has a boundary dual.
 The fidelity between these two states is equal to the absolute value squared of the inner product and is strictly less or equal to one.
 Therefore, if we can show that for any state $|q\>$ the overlap can be arbitrarily close to 1 with some choice of $f^i$, this will mean that the $K$ charged states span a complete basis inside the black hole horizon.